AIVenture0/Club-Mahindra-DataOlympics/README.md

 - Targeted campaigns to suit the member taste and preference of F&B
 - Providing members in the resort with a customized experience and offers
 - Help resort kitchen to plan the inventory and food quantity to be prepared in advance

+# Registration Fee
+Free
+This competition is open for 2 days .
+From 3rd May to 5th May.